jdabassett/reading-notes/102/class1-reading.md

-# Markdown Notes:
+# Notes: Markdown
 ---
 ---
 ---
-## Why is this important?
+## **Why is this important?**
-Markdown is a simple way to
+Markdown is a simple way to create primarily static web pages.
+Great place to start.

 ---
 ---
 ## **Below are some common questions and markdown solutions.**